Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Interest rate.
 Look for a competitive interest rate on your loan and make sure you’re aware of the difference between a fixed and variable interest rate.
-For variable rates, make sure you’re able to afford repayments if the rate jumps during your loan.
+For variable rates, make sure you’re able to afford repayments if the rate increase during your loan term.

 - Fees and charges.
 Pay attention to one-time fees like application fees and early repayment penalties.
-They also may include ongoing fees such as monthly service charges.
+There may also be ongoing fees, such as monthly service charges.

 - Total cost of the loan.
-This takes into account both the interest rate and fees for the loan.
-Knowing the total cost of the loan will help you compare options across lenders and products– helping you make a better decision.
+APR takes into account both the interest rate and fees for the loan.
+Knowing the total cost of the loan will help you compare options across lenders and products, helping you make a better decision.

 - Minimum loan amount.
 Pay attention to the minimum loan amount for each lender and make sure whatever option you’re considering provides the correct amount you need to finance your hair transplant.
 Over-borrowing can lead to financial strain down the road.